pgroenbaek/pytkutils/README.md

 This Python module provides ...

-Shapes can also be compressed and decompressed manually using other tools, such as *ffeditc\_unicode.exe* through the [Shape File Manager](https://www.trainsim.com/forums/filelib-search-fileid?fid=78928) or the [FFEDIT\_Sub v1.2](https://www.trainsim.com/forums/filelib-search-fileid?fid=40291) utility by Ged Saunders.

 List of companion modules:
 - [shapeio](https://github.com/pgroenbaek/shapeio) - offers functions to convert shapes between structured text format and Python objects.
 - [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides a wrapper for modifying the shape data structure safely.